flang-compiler/f18/README.md

 The f18 CMakeList.txt file uses
 the environment variable `Clang_DIR` to find the installed components.

-To get the correct LLMV and clang libraries included in your f18 build, set the environment variable
+To get the correct LLVM and clang libraries included in your f18 build, set the environment variable
 `Clang_DIR`
 to the `lib/cmake/clang` directory in the clang install directory.